How Long Does It Take to Smoke a Salmon? A Comprehensive Guide

 Artisanal Smoking

-- Hand-crafted in small batches with attention to detail.
+In small batches with attention to detail.
 The smoking time might be extended to allow for precise flavor control and more intimate monitoring of the process.

-- Cold smoking in artisanal settings often takes the full 24 hours, while hot smoking can be extended for 8 hours or more to ensure maximum flavor infusion.
+In artisanal settings often takes the full 24 hours, while hot smoking can be extended for 8 hours or more to ensure maximum flavor infusion.

 Commercial Smoking

-- In large-scale commercial operations, the focus is on efficiency and consistency.
+In large-scale commercial operations, the focus is on efficiency and consistency.
 Smoking times are often shortened using advanced equipment, but the process remains largely the same.
 Commercial producers might use pre-programmed smokers to control temperature and time precisely.

-9. Safety and Storage Tips for Smoked Salmon
+Safety and Storage Tips for Smoked Salmon

 Proper storage and handling are essential to keep smoked salmon fresh and safe to eat.